jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 These fights get very serious.
 Above anything else, it was extremists who set Europe flame in the Thirty Years War between Protestantism and Catholicism.
 And now we have enraged Progressives and Conservatives blaming each other for our society's growing problems.

 The coronavirus will make it worse.
 Dealing with this pandemic will consume lots of resources.
 That means the Left and Right fights over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling, will only get worse.
-This small section of our community that is prone to extremism will keep raising tensions until we click a new philosophy.
+The small section of our community that is prone to extremism will keep raising tensions until the rest of us click a new philosophy.

 Watch out.